Krabi – Documentation

 To include a static page on your navigation menu, follow these steps.

 Next, click on the item’s URL.
 The blog URL will already be auto-populated.
 Add the page slug after the final /.
-When you’re satisfied with your page configurations, click the Save button.
+When satisfied with your page configurations, click the Save button.

 Header Tags Menu